eroticpink/kross-hugo-fleek/content/about/_index.md

 **WHAT IF I'VE HAD INJECTABLES ?**

-If clients have recently had injectables they must wait 2 weeks before starting any Face-Gym exercises.
+If clients have recently had injectables they must wait 2 weeks before starting any face exercises.

 **WHAT IF I'VE RECENTY HAD FILLERS OR PEELS?**

-If clients have recently had any Fillers or Chemical Peels they must wait 4 weeks before starting any Face-Gym exercises.
+If clients have recently had any Fillers or Chemical Peels they must wait 4 weeks before starting any face exercises.